 - Your status with Southwest

 |Status Level||Points Earned Per $1 Spent|

 • Business Select: 24

-If the thought of flying for less appeals to you, be it with cash or points, Southwest is a great option.
-They’re widely known as one of the largest domestic low-cost carriers!
+If the thought of flying for less appeals to you, Southwest is a great option.
+If you’re paying cash, they’re the largest domestic low-cost carrier.